Supporting the Lives and Livelihoods in the Communities.

-When Regal Springs arrived in Honduras, empty schools immediately caught the attention of company staff.
+When Regal Springs arrived in Honduras, empty school buildings immediately caught the attention of company staff.
 Regal Springs worked to re-open or build schoolhouses in the area.
 Now these schools teach an environmental curriculum covering land and natural resource preservation.

 One of the programs most relevant to each year is the program “Fish For Trees” (Pesces por Bosques), in which we involve the participation of children, teachers, parents and the wider community in the protection of forests.
 In the months of January and February 2011, the Aquafinca team delivered backpacks and school supplies to 76 schools in the communities of “Embalse El Cajon” and 17 schools from Lago de Yojoa.